MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/allocator-class.md

 #### <a name="remarks"></a>Açıklamalar

-Tür, `Type` şablon parametresi için bir eş anlamlı.
+Tür, şablon parametresi için bir eş anlamlı `Type` .

 #### <a name="example"></a>Örnek